HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Clock_with_Icon.png)

-A HASP button displays a clock on the right with a clock icon on the left.
+A HASPone button displays a clock on the right with a clock icon on the left.

 ---